evan-erdos/trail-of-cthulhu/items/grimoire.md

 ---
 layout:  item
 title:   Birchwell's Grimoire
+weight:  4
 ---

-This is a book full of strange incantations, written by **[Professor Birchwell][]**.
+This is a book full of strange incantations, written by Professor Birchwell.
-Initially, they seem to be gibberish, and the only passage legible is this:

-> The sleeping god must not awaken.
-It is a danger to the world.
-> The Yellow Demon may be a good force in all of this, and...
+It is bound in some sort of very fine black leather, and the pages are quite thin.

+It contains numerous incantations, which the PCs can cast:

+- Create Fire : **Cthulhu Mythos 1**
+- Siphon Soul : **Cthulhu Mythos 4**
+- whatever else

-{% include refs.md %}
+refs.md